Third gender in Sri Lanka

-The third gendered in Sri Lanka is not as openly discussed as in other parts of South Asia.
+The third gender in Sri Lanka is not as openly discussed as in other parts of South Asia.
 Though a strong tradition of transgender people exists in Sri Lanka, and even though these people have been allowed to convert for a long period, third gendered people have mostly avoided mainstream discussion on the island.
 Several reports state that the concept of a third gender is not found on the island, but binary concepts are found that are similar to the third gender.

 History

 Hinduism

-The concept of gender-changing is common within historic and ancient Indian culture, and a distinction between biological sex and cultural gender was not made.
-Sri Lanka's third gendered "hold an ancient association with a Hindu goddess of fertility to which they are said to sacrifice their own fertility for the sake of others.
+The concept of gender-changing is common within historic and ancient Hindu culture, and a distinction between biological sex and cultural gender is not made.
+Sri Lanka's third gender "hold an ancient association with a Hindu goddess of fertility to which they are said to sacrifice their own fertility for the sake of others.
 By becoming eunuchs, Hijras become semi-sacred, and can bless the health and fertility of newlyweds and newborns."

 The Tamils of the Northern Province have a culture of cross-dressing, "so [a male] being feminine isn’t an entirely alien concept".